Let’s Talk

 sitecore-implementation-best-practices

-These practices focus on the development process around data templates and renderings and general serialization and deployment practices.
+The Sitecore Implementation Best Practices focus on the development process around the data templates and renderings as well as around the general serialization and deployment practices.

 Data Templates:

-1. Data templates should have a Standard Values item.
+1. The data templates should have a Standard Values item.

-2. Data templates and Standard Values items should have icons specified.
+2. The data templates and the Standard Values items should have specified icons for themselves.

-3. Insert Options should be set up on Standard Values where needed versus on content items.
+3. The insert options should be set up on Standard Values where they are needed vs on the content items.

-4. Field name and Item template should have a proper naming convention.
-If you are creating any common template please start with _ as a name. example _pageContent
+4. The field name and the item template should have a proper naming convention and if you are creating any common template, please start with _ as a prefix for the name for examples _pageContent.

 Renderings:

-1. Rendering should be either a Controller Rendering or a View Rendering or a JSON Rendering.
+1. The rendering should either be a Controller Rendering or a View Rendering or a JSON Rendering.

-3. When Data Source items are used, the rendering should be setup to restrict the item by data template, path where item can be associated or created.
+3. When the Data Source items are used, the rendering should be setup in a way that it restricts the item by data templates, paths where the items can be associated or created.

-4. Icons should be added to renderings to assist with content editor experience.
+4. Icons should also be added to renderings to assist with the content editor experience.

-5. Try to add a thumbnail in the rendering so it will really be helpful in EE.
+5. Try adding a thumbnail in the rendering so it will be helpful in EE.

 8. Before developing new functionality or rendering, check if there is already a module created for that.